kvarak/dnd/docs/_Rules/skills.md

     </details>
     <details>
       <summary>Nurse Animal</summary>
       The skill of maintaining and restoring health in animals, along with treating diseases and parasites.
-Gain Expertise on checks to treat animals and on saving throws animals in your care make against disease.
+Gain <b>Expertise</b> on checks to treat animals and on saving throws animals in your care make against disease.
 This includes non-domesticated animals.
 In addition you gain the following benefits.
       <ul><li>If you spend an hour or more caring for a friendly beast, you can have it gain an amount of temporary HP equal to 5 times your Wisdom modifier.
 Once you use this feature on a creature, you cannot do so again until you finish a long rest.</li>
       <li>Wild animals normally don’t grow aggressive if you approach them with the intent to help (free, heal etc).</li></ul>
     </details>
     <details>
       <summary>Pack Animal</summary>
       Enables you to properly load a pack animal so that its health is not threatened by travel conditions.
-Gain Expertise on travel checks and on saves made by your pack animals to avoid exhaustion.
+Gain <b>Expertise</b> on travel checks and on saves made by your pack animals to avoid exhaustion.
       <details>
-        <summary>Improve Encumbrance (trait)</summary>
+        <summary>Improve Encumbrance (<b>trait</b>)</summary>
         Increases the capacity and endurance of your pack animals.
       </details>
     </details>
     <details>
       <summary>Ride Animal</summary>
       The skill to direct and ride an animal of the appropriate size and physique.
-Gain Expertise on such checks.
+Gain <b>Expertise</b> on such checks.
       <details>
         <summary>Flying Mounts</summary>
         You possess enough skill and knowledge to handle hippogriffs, pegasi and other flying mounts for transportation and combat.
       </details>
       <details>
-        <summary>Mounted Combat (trait)</summary>
+        <summary>Mounted Combat (<b>trait</b>)</summary>
         You possess enough skill to fight from the back of a mount.
 While mounted you gain the following benefits.
         <ul><li>You have advantage on melee attack rolls against any unmounted creature smaller than your mount.</li>
         <li>You can force an attack targeted at your mount to target you instead.</li>